Raylee jury: Guilty of neglect

 This was met by objections from the defendants' attorneys.

-Fayette County Circuit Court Judge Paul Blake untimely ruled in favor of the prosecution and ordered that the defendants be remanded into custody and taken to the Southern Regional Jail to await their sentencing which is scheduled for 9 a.m. on August 8.
+Fayette County Circuit Court Judge Paul Blake ruled in favor of the prosecution and ordered the defendants remanded into custody and taken to the Southern Regional Jail to await their sentencing which is scheduled for 9 a.m. on August 8.

+The attorneys representing the three defendants said they did not wish to comment on the verdict though they reserved the right do to so at the sentencing next month.